-Citizen Science Mi’kma’ki (Nova Scotia) is a Facebook Group sponsored by the Save Our Old Forests Association.
+Citizen Science Nova Scotia is a Facebook Group sponsored by the Save Our Old Forests Association.
 The purpose of the project is to provide a centralised platform to coordinate and promote Citizen Science workshops, events and presentations throughout Mi’kma’ki (Nova Scotia).
 Help identify areas of ecological diversity and maybe even find some hidden old growth forest.

-Join Citizen Mi’kma’ki to share photos, learn about upcoming events and get involved!
+Join Citizen Science Nova Scotia to share photos, learn about upcoming events and get involved!

 Interview with Gini Proulx

 On a sunny afternoon in late August 2024, Nina Newington met up with Gini Proulx and had a great conversation about citizen science.
-Gini is a citizen science trailblazer in Southwest Nova Scotia – even before “citizen science” became a thing.
 Gini shared her stories with Nina and talks passionately about her adventures adventures observing and documenting the natural world from her family’s camp near the Tobeatic and all along the Digby Neck and everything in between!

 Interviewer: Nina Newington